 Since gemstones like rubies, sapphires, emeralds, aquamarines and other stones originate from a wide variety of raw materials, there is no one tried and true method to properly clean each and every one of them.
 Yet, despite the wide range of raw materials, there are some basic rules that apply to the majority of gemstone jewelry items.
 The biggest rule for gemstone jewelry is to avoid hot water and chemicals like chlorine, bleach, ammonia and hair spray.
 Many colored stones are sensitive to high heats and/or can be unknowingly treated which will react with heat and chemicals.
 The below does not apply to more porous and sensitive stones, including pearls, ivory, amber and turquoise.

-Cleaning Solution: Generally, the safest way to clean colored gemstones is simialar to diamonds.
-Add a few drops of mild dish soap in 1-2 cups of warm to cool water.
+1) Make Cleaning Solution: Generally, the safest way to clean colored gemstones is similar too diamonds.
+Add a few drops of mild dish soap in 1-2 cups of warm water.

-Then very very gently brush the jewelry with a new soft toothbrush to dislodge any dirt.
+3) BRUSH: Then very gently brush the jewelry with a new soft toothbrush to dislodge any dirt.
 Make sure to cover all parts of the piece.

-Lastly, rinse off with warm water and dry with a soft lint-free cloth (we like Laundress Lint Free cloth) or let it air dry.
+4) RINSE & DRY: Lastly, rinse off with warm water and dry with a soft lint-free cloth (we like the Laundress Lint Free cloth) or let it air dry.

 CLEANING ORGANIC AND SOFT GEMSTONES